 Thrifty Fun has been around so long that many of our pages have been reset several times.
 Archives are older versions of the page and the feedback that was provided then.

 Can anyone help me get rid of my scars on my legs.
-It makes me feel so uncomfortable.
-I don't have much confidence to face the world.
-I'm just a poor person.
-I can't afford those expensive products.
+It makes me feel so uncomfortable and don't have much confidence to face the world.
+I'm just a poor person I can't afford those expensive products.
 If only there's a total makeover here for free I'll surely grab it.
-It's only in the U.S., where there is free make over.
+It's only in the U.S. Where there is free make over.

 I have long thick scars on my legs.
 What can I use to remove them?
 Obiyeann